puppetlabs/puppet-docs/source/pe/3.2/orchestration_puppet.markdown

 #### Viewing Disable Messages

 The one thing `mco puppet status` doesn't show is the [reason why puppet agent was disabled](#enable-and-disable-puppet-agent).
 If you're checking up on disabled nodes, you can get a more raw view of the status by running `mco rpc puppet status` instead.
-This will display the reason in the "Lock Message" field.
+This will display the reason in the __Lock Message__ field.

 **Example:** Get the detailed status for every disabled node, using the `puppet` [data plugin][data_plugins]: